Skip to contents

 percent_dealers Percentage of dealers with at least one listing by variable pairs

-p_local Local market share summary statistics across US census tracts
+p_local_summary Local market share of listings summary statistics across all US census tracts (local market defined as dealers within 60 minute isocrhone)

 registrations Annual vehicle registration counts by US state and powertrain type (2016–2024)